 The fast-tracked project will see the rail line elevated through Pakenham to remove 3 sets of boom gates, extend the metropolitan rail line by 2km, and build new stations at Pakenham and Pakenham East as part of a $15 billion investment in the Pakenham Line to improve safety, reduce congestion and allow for more trains more often.

-The station will also benefit both suburban train passengers and those travelling on to Gippsland by removing a major bottleneck where V/Line and Metro trains currently merge onto the same tracks.
+Pakenham East Station will remove a major bottleneck with V/Line and Metro trains currently required to merge onto the same tracks.

 The new station will provide separate turnback tracks for Metro trains and dedicated V/Line tracks, avoiding congestion and improving service reliability.